 - 1. Scored a composite score of 5.0 or higher on the ELP Assessment OR - 2.
 Scored a composite score of 4.0 or higher on the ELP Assessment AND a Level 3 or 4 on the SD-ELA Assessment - 3.
+Note: This includes students who take the SD-Alternate ELP. - 4.
 Note: For consistency, all students will follow the Linear Progress Trajectory based on the 5.0 Exit Criteria)